Property Management Fraud

 2. Watch out for discrepancies in the books

-If you want to know more about how to be a successful CRE investor, make sure to read the article that I wrote about it, here.
+If you want to know more about how to be a successful CRE investor and protect your investments, make sure to read our comprehensive guide on How to Be a Successful CRE Investor.

 3. Run background checks on managers